-Exploring the hurdles that hinder you writing your love story.
+Exploring the hurdles that hinder you from writing your love story.

 What’s going on in your search for the perfect match?” my friend — who I’ll call Brian — said.
 “We haven’t talked about it for a while.”

 I thought, “What am I supposed to say?”
 Should I tell him that I haven’t found the magic formula showing me how to deal with being single?
 What about my learning process of being a happy single Sometimes it works, sometimes it doesn’t.